 Get an iPhone.
-An iPhone is the best phone experience you can have.
+An iPhone is still the best phone experience you can have.
 If you get a big screen version, then you won’t really need any other type of computer.

 Apples phones are powerful, secure, have good to great cameras, are hardwearing and have long-term support from Apple.
-They’re still releasing updates for the 5S which is 6 years old (a lifetime in phone-world).
-Oh, and all the best software is written for iOS which is what matters.
+They’re still releasing updates for the 5 year old iPhone 6s which is a lifetime ago in the software world.
+Oh, and the best apps are written for iOS which is what matters.
 You can’t get iMessage or FaceTime on Android.

 Buy a new iMac.
 You’ll still have it in 10+ years and it will still be completely usable like the day you bought it.
 No PC on EARTH will do this.